-Microbiology is a fascinating field of study, even if you’re not involved in the field in a professional capacity – in fact, if you’ve studied mushroom spores before reading many articles on our Qualityspores.store blog you’ve indeed studied facets of microbiology already!
+Microbiology is a fascinating field of study, even if you’re not involved in the field in a professional capacity – in fact, if you’ve studied mushroom spores or mycelium spores already on our blog you’ve indeed studied facets of microbiology already!

 Magic Mushroom Mycelium, Mycology Background & Microbiology

 - A quick background & definition of mycology

 - What microbiology is and how it’s related to mycology